 7. Keep a Collapsible Hamper for Clean-But-Unfolded Overflow

-A collapsible hamper is ideal because it opens when you need it and folds flat when you don’t.
-The Lifewit Large Collapsible Laundry Hamper has handles for easy transport and a reinforced rim that holds its shape under a heavy pile of jeans and towels.
+A collapsible hamper is ideal because it opens when you need it and folds flat when you don't.
+The Compare Options has handles for easy transport and a reinforced rim that holds its shape under a heavy pile of jeans and towels.
 When the laundry is put away, it folds down to about two inches thick and slides behind a door or under a shelf.

 8. Label Every Shelf, Bin, and Container